containers/podman-desktop/website/docs/podman/gpu.md

 :::info

-If you change the device or CUDA driver configuration, you must generate a new CDI specification.
-A configuration change can occur when MIG devices are created or removed, or when the driver is upgraded.
+A configuration change might occur when you create or remove Multi-Instance GPU (MIG) devices, or upgrade the Compute Unified Device Architecture (CUDA) driver.
+In such cases, you must generate a new Container Device Interface (CDI) specification.

 :::